EMET Pre-Learning: Major Trauma/Drowning

-How we approach the management of the injured patient in the first few minutes may significantly determine their chances of survival, risk for complications and long term disability.
+How we approach the management of the injured patient in the first few minutes may significantly determine their chances of survival, risk for complications, and long-term disability.
 In trauma patients we face the challenge of multiple potential injuries and setting priorities in treatment.
-In this workshop we focus on the many aspects of trauma and discuss clinical presentation, investigation and management of these injuries.
+In this workshop, we focus on the many aspects of trauma and discuss clinical presentation, investigation and management of these injuries.

 Drowning results from asphyxia due to submersion in a liquid medium.
-It is a major cause of disability and death with more than 30% of survivors sustaining moderate to severe neurologic injury.
+It is a major cause of disability and death, with more than 30% of survivors sustaining moderate to severe neurologic injury.
 Drowning usually occurs silently and rapidly.
-Although we usually visualise the victim of drowning helplessly gasping and thrashing in the water rarely this is the case.
-More commonly the history is one of a motionless individual floating in the water or quietly disappearing beneath the surface.
-In the pre-learning module we follow the case of a patient who presents following drowning and requires resuscitation and continuing critical care.
+Although we usually visualise the victim of drowning helplessly gasping and thrashing in the water, rarely is this the case.
+More commonly, the history is one of a motionless individual floating in the water or quietly disappearing beneath the surface.
+In the pre-learning module, we follow the case of a patient who presents following drowning and requires resuscitation and continuing critical care.